G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Proof of the Main Theorem

 We apply the previous paragraph with $A = \FF[\epsilon]/(\epsilon^2)$.
 A tangent vector to $\Spf R_{\rhobar,\fPbar}^{\mu,\beta,\square,\pflat}$ at the closed point corresponds to a pair $(\fP_A, \rho_A)$ and is the reduction of a $B$-valued point for some finite flat $\Lambda$-algebra $B$.
 This point gives a trivialized Kisin module $\fP_B$ and a Galois representation $\rho : \Gamma_K \to G(B)$ such that $\tT_{G,B}(\fP_B) = \rho|_{\Gamma_\infty}$ and $\rho \otimes L$ is crystalline.
 The same argument used in the proof of \cite[Theorem 4.2.7]{levin15} which relies on \cite{liu10} shows that $\fP_B$ admits a crystalline $(\varphi,\widehat{\Gamma})$-structure $\widehat{\fP}_B$ such that $\widehat{T}_{G, B}(\widehat{\fP}_B) = \rho$.
 (In fact, as $B$ is finite flat it is the unique such structure.)
 Therefore its reduction, the $G$-Kisin module $\fP_A$, also admits a crystalline $(\varphi,\widehat{\Gamma})$-structure such that $\widehat{T}_{G, A}(\fP_A) = \rho_A$.

 Finally, given two tangent vectors to $\Spf R_{\rhobar,\fPbar}^{\mu,\beta,\square,\pflat}$ with the same underlying $G$-Kisin module, we know each admits a crystalline $(\varphi,\widehat{\Gamma})$-structure.
-By Lemma~\ref{lem:uniquecrystalline} these structures are the same.
-As the crystalline structure determines the Galois representation, the tangent vectors are equal.
+By Lemma~\ref{lem:uniquecrystalline} these structures are the same, and we know the crystalline structure determines the Galois representation. \end{proof}